enio-infotera/diarmuidie.github.io/_posts/2016-04-05-using-nginx-as-a-reverse-proxy-for-developing-microservice-with-docker-compose.md

     external:
       name: microservice2_default
 ```
 This file tells docker-compose to create a `proxy` service that connects to the external microservice project networks.
-It needs to be able to connect to thee networks so that it can proxy the requests it receives to them.
-We also bind the proxy service to the hosts port 80 and 443 so that we can connect to it.
+It needs to be able to connect to these networks so that it can proxy the requests it receives to the microservices docker container.
+We also bind the proxy service to the hosts port 80 so that we can connect to it.

 ### Nginx